eimfach/penthouse/README.md

 ```
 --width <width>      The viewport width in pixels.
 Defaults to 1300
 --height <height>    The viewport height in pixels.
 Defaults to 900
+--forceInclude <selectors>
+                     Comma separated string of selectors that won't be removed even if not in critical viewport
 ```

 ##### HTTPS